Recognizing Excellence in the Creditors Rights Industry

 The National Creditors Bar Association (NCBA) Outstanding SCBA Award is intended to recognize the SCBA which has best demonstrated a high level of activity within the legal community and within NCBA, and to recognize the challenges faced and surmounted.

-National Creditors Bar Association's annual Donald Kramer Award is presented to “someone whose efforts have made a substantial and lasting impact for the benefit of the credit and legal collection community.”
+National Creditors Bar Association's annual Donald Kramer Award is presented to a person or organization “whose efforts have made a substantial and lasting impact for the benefit of the credit and legal collection community.”

 This award goes to someone who demonstrates leadership within the NCBA community.
 Nominations cannot be made for this award.
 It is given at the sole direction of the NCBA Board President.